k4ahr/dotfiles/README.md

 # DaoVuong's rice

-> 🗃️ K4ahr's Hyprland dotfiles.
+> ~~🗃️ K4ahr's Hyprland dotfiles. ~~ This dotfiles has been deprecated, and been replace by the new [v2 dotfile](https://github.com/k4ahr/dotfilesV2).
+Check it out!

 <img src="screenshots/1.png"></img>
 ## Screenshots